Rukenshia/terminal.scale/README.md

 - The reverse-coffee scale: enter the barista mode and let the scale tell you when you took enough coffee out of the bag.
 - AI: I don't know why but my OKRs tell me that I need to add AI to everything.

+## Usage

+### Continuous Weighing

+The scale is configured to take a measurement every second.
+It detects if a bag is removed from the surface (for example when you are taking it off so that you can get the beans you need).
+If the bag is placed on the scale and the weight falls below 150g (configurable in [`src/scale.h`](src/scale.h)), the scale will start showing a `Reorder` button on the top right menu.
+Pressing this button will take you to the terminal.shop website where you can reorder the bag.
+Once the weight falls below 100g, you will be prompted whether you would like to reorder the same bag.
+Dismissing the prompt will mute it until you switch menus, restart the scale, or the weight goes back above 100g.

+### Loading Bags

+1. Press the `Load Bag` button on the top left
+1. Select the bag you want to load, follow on-screen instructions

+### Store

+You can open the store from the main menu by pressing the orange `Terminal` button to the right of the screen.
+This will take you to the landing page of the store.
+From there, you can view your order history or browse the store's products.

+#### Order History

+You can scroll through your order history and see the order ID, the date you ordered, and if available the delivery status.

+#### Browsing the Store

+You can scroll through the currently available products.
+Currently, only `12oz` variants are displayed.
+You can order your coffee by pressing and holding the `Terminal` button for a few seconds (just follow the on-screen instructions).

 ## Parts

 > [!NOTE]